 The new deal will pay him an average of $7.2 million a season starting in 2008-09.
 He will earn $6.67 million next season, the last year in a deal he signed in Boston after the NHL lockout.
 Being dealt to San Jose in November 2005 was the best thing that ever happened to him.

 "I don't know why but it just seemed like the West really fit my play, and obviously the surrounding people around me made me that much better," said Thornton.
 "The trade's worked out great.
 I couldn't be happier in San Jose, they're a class organization."

-The Calgary Flames are close to also signing an extension with captain Jarome Iginla, who like Thornton also was slated to be unrestricted after next season.
+And as reported by CP last Sunday, the Calgary Flames are close to also signing an extension with captain Jarome Iginla, who like Thornton also was slated to be unrestricted after next season.
 The Flames should have something to announce on Iginla within the next two weeks.

 The Pittsburgh Penguins, meanwhile, were closing in on a $24-million, six-year deal to re-sign defenceman Ryan Whitney.
 Sources told CP the deal was not quite done yet but very close.
 Whitney was a restricted free agent.